July 2010

 March 2004

-More judicial agencies are requiring Certified Horse Appraisals.
+More judicial agencies are requiring Qualified Horse Appraisals.
 The appraisal from the horse pro down the street will not qualify.

 February 2004